P2Pvalue/cbpp-directory-code/sites/all/themes/adaptivetheme/at_subtheme/sass/_README.txt

     #environment = :production
 - Regenerate all the CSS files by running: compass compile

+Switching to production mode will prevent maps being regenerated and remove all line comments.

 And don't forget to turn on Drupal's CSS aggregation. :-)